TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 .
 $$

-This is a $3 \times 3$ matrix of rank 2, so its nulspace has dimension $3-2 =1$, and we conclude that the geometric multiplicity of the eigenvalue
+This is a $3 \times 3$ matrix of rank 2, so its null space has dimension $3-2 =1$, and we conclude that the geometric multiplicity of the eigenvalue
 $\lambda = 3$ is equal to 1.
 For the other eigenvalue we perform a similar computation: